adamsilver/fdpb/10-a-really-long-form.md

 Other tasks are performed by more than one person using the same application.
 For example, processing a return may involve someone receiving the goods at the warehouse.
 Then a decision maker may take a look at the goods to make sure it satisfies the returns policy.

-Some Government services take weeks to apply for and users need to provide lots of information about their identity, home, family and financial situation.
+Some Government services take weeks to apply for and users need to provide information about their identity, home, family and financial situation.
 And sometimes people need to gather evidence and send it by post.

 Whatever the case, if you're designing a really long form, there's some patterns that we can use to improve the experience.